ssidhu1994/ssidhu1994/README.md

 <h2>Summary</h2>

-Experienced professional with over 9 years of customer service expertise in a fast-paced manufacturing setting, transitioning to the IT sector.
-Driven by a passion for technology and a desire to apply my problem-solving and process optimization skills in a dynamic environment.
+Experienced professional with a background in CAD and manufacturing, now transitioning to pursue a career in technology.
+Leveraging expertise in customer service, I am actively seeking opportunities in IT support to enhance user experiences and contribute to organizational success.
+Dedicated to continuous learning, I am pursuing the CompTIA A+ certification and have demonstrated expertise in setting up and managing Active Directory environments, as shown in the Active Directory Lab project.

 <h2>👨‍💻 I.T.
 Projects:</h2>